kaveribolisetti/Digital-Portfolio/README.md

 📁 Website Sections

-About Me,
+About Me

-Skills,
+Skills

-Projects,
+Projects

 Contact Information.

 ⚙️ Workflow

-Structure: HTML used to organize content and sections,
+Structure: HTML used to organize content and sections

-Styling: CSS used for layout, colors, typography, and responsiveness,
+Styling: CSS used for layout, colors, typography, and responsiveness

-Design Focus: Simple, modern, and user-friendly interface,
+Design Focus: Simple, modern, and user-friendly interface

 🛠️ Tech Stack

-HTML,
+HTML

 CSS